SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

 # Exercise 3 - Using the SQL Console
 In this exercise, we will explore some of the functionality in the SAP HANA database explorer's SQL console.
-Please repeat the steps shown below.
+Please follow the examples shown below.

 ## Exercise 3.1 Open a SQL Console